nginx/unit-docs/source/installation.rst

 Startup and Shutdown
 ====================

-Run :command:`unitd -h` or :command:`unitd --version` to verify Unit is installed and see the configuration details.
+Run :command:`unitd -h` or :command:`unitd --version` to verify that Unit is installed and see the configuration details.
 Use the following commands to manage your installation: